Homemade slow cooker apple butter made using applesauce.

 It’s a great way to capture the essence of autumn in a jar.
 Allowing you to savor the rich, spiced aroma and flavors of the season any time of year.

-Additionally, creating apple butter from applesauce is remarkably simple and requires minimal hands on time, making it a great recipe for both novice and experienced cooks.
+Also, creating apple butter from applesauce is remarkably simple and requires minimal time which means it’s a great recipe for everyone.

 The best apple butter spread made in small batches.